Ngounié Province: History

 The province is named after the Ngounié River, which crosses it with its many tributaries.

 In December 1858 the French explorer Paul Du Chaillu navigated the Nguoiné river upstream to Fougamou.
 On his journey, he met several local tribes whom he described in his diaries of his second voyage.
 Later, Catholic missions were built in Mandji, Sindara, and Saint Martin, whose architecture attracts many tourists.

 Geography

 The geography varies from large expanses of savannah and forest to the Monts de Cristal in the north to the Chaillu and Ikoundou ranges further south.
 Steep sloping mountains abut plains and dense forests, savannah, lakes, and rich farmland.

 Population

-Estimated at 101,415 inhabitants, the population of the Ngounié includes significant ethnic diversity including Eshira, Apindjis, Punu, Tsogo, Nzebi, Massango, Vungu and Eviya, who immigrated to Gabon in successive waves, and have lived together peacefully for many centuries.
+Estimated at 101,415 inhabitants, the population of the Ngounié includes significant ethnic diversity including Eshira, Pinji, Punu, Tsogo, Njebi, Massango, Vungu and Eviya, who immigrated to Gabon in successive waves, and have lived together peacefully for many centuries.

 All of these ethnic groups are Bantu.